 With bird's eye views of Howe Sound, challenging hikes that take you to breathtaking viewpoints, and the Sky Pilot Suspension Bridge, you and your lover's adrenaline will be indeed pumping.

-Open year-round, visitors can enjoy snowshoeing, and snow tubing in the wintertime and mountaintop yoga, rock climbing, free tours, and more during the summer season.
+Open year-round, visitors can enjoy snowshoeing, and snow tubing in the wintertime, as well as mountaintop yoga, rock climbing, free tours, and more during the summer season.

 Bike Vancouver's Famous Seawall